anwyho/aoc2020/day11/README.md

 ###..L.#.LL#LL.# -> L.#L
 ```

-In total, the number of entries we would have would be 3<sup>16</sup>, or 43,046,721 entries; there are 3 possible states for 16 seats That's a lot!
+In total, the number of entries we would have would be 3<sup>16</sup>, or 43,046,721 entries; there are 3 possible states for 16 seats.
+That's a lot!

 ## Let me do you one better??
 3<sup>25</sup> = 847,288,609,443...!